 UMB provides victims/witnesses with literature and programs that assist with victim assistance and related community services available within the serviced area.
-Information pertaining to these services includes, but is not limited to:
+Each time a crime is reported, victim/witness coordinators also provide written materials about how and to whom the offense should be reported, and options about the involvement of law enforcement and campus authorities, including notification of the victim's options to (a) notify law enforcement and (b) be assisted in notifying law enforcement.
+Information pertaining to victim/witness services includes, but is not limited to: